General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which US state was Joe Unique a.ok.a. the Tiger King’s G.W.
 Zoo based mostly?

-- What number of actresses performed the a part of Queen Elizabeth II in The Crown to date (season 1, 2, 3)?
+- What number of actresses performed the a part of Queen Elizabeth II in The Crown to this point (season 1, 2, 3)?

 - Which former Physician Who star performed the position of a villain in Netflix Marvel sequence Jessica Jones?